Mario0051/hachimi-site/index.md

 ## Translations

 Translations are sourced from various community projects.
 Hachimi provides a framework to modify the game, it does not do any translation itself.
-Check out the sources in more detail on the [credits page](credits.md).
+Check out the sources in more detail on the [credits page](credits.md) for general info, progress, help, and getting in contact.
+Try to support the contributors working on them!

 ## Screenshots {#screenshots}